Deep Metric Learning with Chance Constraints

 \textbf{DML as constrained optimization.} Pioneer metric learning approaches \cite{xing2003distance, weinberger2006distance} consider sample-driven proximity constraints to formulate the problem and exploit alternating projections to perform projected gradient ascent.
-A concurrent work \cite{profs} has been reconsidered sample-driven constraints and reformulated DML as a set intersection until very recently.
+Recently, sample-driven constraints are reconsidered in \cite{profs} for a reformulation of DML as a set intersection.
 Sharing the set intersection concept, we approach the problem with a different perspective using chance constraints rather than sample-driven constraints, which enables us to formally develop a method that does not suffer from the poor scalability of exploiting class representatives unlike the method proposed in \cite{profs} does.
-What makes our method unique is the theoretically sound way we connect the proxy and set intersection concepts to arbitrarily increase the number of class representatives exploited in the problem.
+What makes our method unique is the theoretically sound way we connect the proxy-based DML and set intersection concepts to arbitrarily increase the number of class representatives exploited in the problem.

-\textbf{Fairness in evaluation.} Independent works \cite{roth2020revisiting, musgrave2020metric, fehervari2019unbiased} reveal that conventional training and evaluation procedures in DML may fail to properly assess the true order of performance that the methods bring.
-The consensus for unbiased comparability is evaluation of the methods with their best version under the same experimental settings unless the compared methods demand any particular architecture or experimental setup.
-Our empirical study is completely aligned with the literature’s claims for unbiased evaluation of our method.

-\textbf{Characterizing generalization bounds.} Notion of robustness in learning algorihms is studied in \cite{xu2012robustness} and generalization error bounds of several techniques are derived accordingly.
+\textbf{Characterizing generalization bounds.} Notion of robustness in learning algorithms is studied in \cite{xu2012robustness} and generalization error bounds of several techniques are derived accordingly.
 This study is extended to metric learning setting in \cite{bellet2015robustnessML}.
-These works study the deviation between the expected loss and the empricial loss over the whole dataset.
-Differently in \cite{sener2018active}, deviation between two empirical losses, \textit{core-set loss}, is studied and generalization error is characterized by the core-set loss to formulate an optimization objective for their active learning method.
-Core-set loss typically measures how much is lost when a subset of the training data is exploited.
-Generalization bound for metric learning is further studied in \cite{dong2020generalization} to analyze and suggest training strategies.
+These works study the deviation between the expected loss and the empirical loss over the whole dataset.
+Differently in \cite{sener2018active}, deviation between two empirical losses, \textit{core-set loss}, is studied to characterize generalization loss when a subset of the training data is exploited.
+Generalization bound for metric learning is further studied in \cite{dong2020generalization,lei2021generalization} to analyze and suggest training strategies.
 Our work expands on the theories in the aforementioned works to characterize and improve generalization bound for proxy-based DML.